ppy/osu-wiki/news/2020/2020-04-09-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-04-09-beatmap-spotlights-winter-2020/mania/every.jpg)](https://osu.ppy.sh/beatmapsets/905599)

 If you had to describe this map with one word, it'd be something along the lines of...
 Intricate.
 Detailed.
 Accurate.
 Clean.
-Recently we have seen a rise of mappers in osu!mania with this approach in mind, ::Monheim::{ user=6814203 } and [Vortex-](https://osu.ppy.sh/users/4999669) being well-known for their precision and accuracy in their maps.
+Recently we have seen a rise of mappers in osu!mania with this approach in mind, ::Monheim::{ user=6814203 } and ::Vortex-::{ user=4999669 } being well-known for their precision and accuracy in their maps.

 This map, in particular, accomplishes things that many mappers most likely would not be able to accomplish if they were to map this - it is musically accurate in that it expresses many instruments and melody lines at once, is delicate and clean to play, and provides a challenge for all sorts of players.
 These remain consistent through each difficulty of the mapset.
 This map thus deserves its spot in this season's spotlights, and be on the lookout - we most definitely will see more by these two extraordinarily talented mappers in the future.